If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 Frequently mowing lawns can discourage grass flowering and eventually prevent seed formation.

-Also, feed the grasses with Nitrogen fertilizers at the flowering time, as they become weak and prone to fungal invasion.
+Also, feed the grasses nitrogen fertilizers during flowering, as they become weak and prone to fungal invasion.